-In response to the new variant, Omicron, the EOC is currently reviewing the City's level of service/reopening/closing decision matrix to ensure that the key considerations of the decision matrix are still valid/appropriate in the event that the Omicron variant results in an increase in confirmed cases and a renewed application of the decision matrix to determine if a reduction in level of service and/or the closure of facilities is warranted.
+In response to the new variant, the EOC has reviewed the City's level of service/reopening/closing decision matrix to ensure that the key considerations of the decision matrix are still valid/appropriate.

 Parks, Recreation & Culture Facilities

 The City initiated a phased reopening of parks, recreation and culture facilities across the City for pre-registered programs starting in May of 2020.
 The following chart reflects the status of facilities reopened to date: